Tokkojin/jekyll-now/_posts/2014-3-3-Hello-World.md

 ...

-I'm not even sure how to begin approaching these questions.
+I don't know how to begin approaching these questions.

 To make a long story short regarding my personal gender identity, though: I identify as non-binary, mainly because I don't see how something is necessarily "male" or "female" aside from sex parts.